 An economical and fast way to navigate your way around the southern Thailand coast from Phuket to Krabi is to choose the shared minivan.
 Run by Krabi Airport Shuttle, they take around 3.5-4 hours to complete the trip.
-The standard pickup point is at Phuket Airport, which is great news if you’re looking to waltz off a plane from Bangkok and make straight for Krabi’s beaches.
+The standard pickup point is at Phuket Airport, which is great news if you’re looking to waltz off a plane from Bangkok and make straight for Krabi’s beautiful beaches.
 If you’re traveling from a hotel or a resort, it’s also possible to book rides with a transfer from your hotel in a single ticket using 12Go.

 Shared minivans drive the whole way around the coast to Krabi from Phuket, taking approximately four hours from start to finish.

 The shared minivan from Phuket to Krabi is a popular choice because it takes way less time than the ferries.
 There’s no need for a stopover on Koh Phi Phi here, just a one-way ticket to ride from west to east.
 The roads are well-maintained for the whole route to boot.
 First, you’ll follow the 402 up the middle of Phuket island and then cross to the mainland.
-From there, highway 4 weaves through the countryside’s rubber plantations and jungle-topped karst mountains all the way to Krabi.
+From there, highway 4 weaves through the countryside’s rubber plantations and jungle-topped karst mountains all the way to central Krabi.

 All vehicles are air conditioned and can carry up to nine passengers.
 One drawback is that you might need to make some stops at the hotels in Ao Nang or Krabi Town to drop everyone off once you’ve arrived.
 On the flip side, that also means you’ll get transported right to the door of your next stay.